Cache Oblivious Algorithms for Computing the Triplet Distance Between Trees: The New Algorithm for General Trees

-\begin{itemize} \item $a_{\texttt{red}}$: total number of red leafs from the first $m-1$ children subtrees, including the contracted children subtrees. \item $a_{\texttt{blue}}$: total number of blue leafs from the first $m-1$ children subtrees. \item $a_{\texttt{green}}$: total number of green leafs from the first $m-1$ children subtrees, including the contracted children subtrees. \item $p_{\texttt{red,green}}$: total number of pairs of leafs from the first $m-1$ children subtrees and all contracted children subtrees, where one is red, the other is green and they both come from different subtrees (one might be contracted and the other non-contracted). \item $p_{\texttt{red,blue}}$ : total number of pairs of leafs from the first $m-1$ children subtrees and all contracted children subtrees, where one is red, the other is blue and they both come from different subtrees (one might be contracted and the other non-contracted). \item $p_{\texttt{blue,green}}$ : total number of pairs of leafs from the first $m-1$ children subtrees and all contracted children subtrees, where one is blue, the other is green and they both come from different subtrees (one might be contracted and the other non-contracted). \item $t_{\texttt{red,blue,green}}$: the total number of leaf triples from the first $m-1$ children subtrees and all contracted children subtrees, where one is red, one is blue and one is green, and all three leafs come from different subtrees (some might be contracted, some might be non-contracted). \end{itemize}

-For every child $c'$, each variable can be updated in $\mathrm{O}(1)$ in exactly the same manner like in the $\mathrm{O}(n^2)$ algorithm.
-The main difference is the values of the variables before we begin scanning the children edges of $v$.
-Each variable is initialized as follows:
+\begin{itemize} \item $a_{\texttt{red}}$: total number of red leaves from the first $m-1$ children subtrees, including the contracted children subtrees. \item $a_{\texttt{blue}}$: total number of blue leaves from the first $m-1$ children subtrees. \item $a_{\texttt{green}}$: total number of green leaves from the first $m-1$ children subtrees, including the contracted children subtrees. \item $p_{\texttt{red,green}}$: total number of pairs of leaves from the first $m-1$ children subtrees, including the contracted children subtrees, where one is red, the other is green, and they both come from different subtrees (one might be contracted and the other non-contracted). \item $p_{\texttt{red,blue}}$ : total number of pairs of leaves from the first $m-1$ children subtrees, including the contracted children subtrees, where one is red, the other is blue, and they both come from different subtrees (one might be contracted and the other non-contracted). \item $p_{\texttt{blue,green}}$ : total number of pairs of leaves from the first $m-1$ children subtrees, including the contracted children subtrees, where one is blue, the other is green, and they both come from different subtrees (one might be contracted and the other non-contracted). \item $t_{\texttt{red,blue,green}}$: total number of leaf triples from the first $m-1$ children subtrees, including the contracted children subtrees, where one is red, one is blue and one is green, and all three leaves come from different subtrees (some might be contracted, some might be non-contracted). \end{itemize} Every variable is updated in $\mathrm{O}(1)$ time in exactly the same manner like in the $\mathrm{O}(n^2)$ algorithm of Section \ref{sec:quadraticGeneral}.
+The main difference is in the values of the variables before we begin scanning the children edges of $v$.
+Every variable is initialized as follows: \enlargethispage{\baselineskip} \begin{itemize} \item $a_{\texttt{red}} = v_{A.\texttt{red}}$ \item $a_{\texttt{blue}} = 0$ \item $a_{\texttt{green}} = v_{A.\texttt{green}}$ \item $p_{\texttt{red,green}} = v_{A.\texttt{red,green}}$ \item $p_{\texttt{red,blue}} = p_{\texttt{blue,green}} = t_{\texttt{red,blue,green}} = 0$ \end{itemize}